VicenteQuesadaDeb/Portfolio/README.md

 We create two folders inside src, components and pages.

-In components we are going to create a subfolder for each new component we want to add to our project.
+In each folder we are going to create a subfolder for each new component we want to add to our project.

 src: